-These children tend to stay in the hospital for a long time, especially if they have an immune problem, and may be waiting for a bone marrow or stem cell transplant.
+Children and young people tend to stay on Robin Ward for a long time, especially if they have an immune problem, and may be waiting for a bone marrow or stem cell transplant.

 Staff on the ward

 Robin Ward is mainly run by our team of nurses, who work closely with the doctors to help you get better.

 Other staff who work on the ward include physiotherapists, healthcare assistants, play specialists and housekeeping staff.

 The following members of staff will be available to help you during your stay on Robin Ward:

 Some of the conditions and treatments on Robin Ward include:

 - Tests and treatment for children with primary immunodeficiency.